dggluz/_promise/README.md

 ### Drawbacks

-Using `async/await` is possible but will always transform your `_Promise`s into regular `Promise`s (and hence, will lost the rejection types).
+- Using `async/await` is possible but will always transform your `_Promise`s into regular `Promise`s (and hence, will lost the rejection types).
 Therefore, avoiding `async/await` is recommended when using this library.
+- This library adds all the methods of `Promise` and `PromiseConstructor` (to `_Promise` and `_PromiseConstructor`, respectively).
+It will even add the methods for which your version of JavaScript may have not support (depending on the version, obviously).

 ## Contributing